Last Updated on 17 January 2026 by Cycloscope

 3 – Est Europe Cycling Route – EuroVelo 11

-You can download the GPX track of the Cycle Route EuroVelo 11: East Europe Route at this link.
+You can download the GPX track of the Cycle Route EuroVelo 11: Eastern Europe Route at this link.

-We did not ride this path, we only crossed it in Augustow but knowing a bit about the area we can say that probably is not one of the most beautiful cycling routes in Poland.
+We did not ride this path; we only crossed it in Augustow.
+However, given some knowledge of the area, we can say it is probably not one of the most beautiful cycling routes in Poland.

-It is part of the EuroVelo 11, the cycle touring route of Eastern Europe, which from Greece reaches the North Cape, in Norway, crossing Macedonia, Serbia, Hungary, Slovakia, Poland, Lithuania, Latvia, Estonia, and Finland.
+It is part of EuroVelo 11, the cycle touring route of Eastern Europe, which, from Greece, reaches the North Cape in Norway, crossing Macedonia, Serbia, Hungary, Slovakia, Poland, Lithuania, Latvia, Estonia, and Finland.

-The Polish part of the EV11 is 762 kilometers long, covering it from the north will be a very slight climb, practically imperceptible, and you’re more likely to suffer from the strong winds.
+The Polish part of the EV11 is 762 kilometers long.
+Covering it from the north will be a very slight climb, practically imperceptible, and you’re more likely to suffer from strong winds.

-The bike path is still a good choice if you are heading to Warsaw, avoid passing along busy roads and you will always be surrounded by vast plains, forests, and a few lakes.
+The bike path is still a good choice if you are heading to Warsaw and want to avoid busy roads.
+Vast plains, forests, and a few lakes will always surround you.

-Leaving Warsaw, the route continues to the beautiful city of Krakow and is a good route if you are heading towards Slovakia and the Carpathian.
+Leaving Warsaw, the route continues to the beautiful city of Krakow, and is a good route if you are heading towards Slovakia and the Carpathians.
 It is also worth taking a detour to visit Auschwitz, situated 60km west of Krakow.

 What to see along the Eastern European Cycleway: EuroVelo 11 in Poland